ifeelagood/symboldl/README.md

 I wanted offline versions of the symbols for Visual Studio 2022.

+The scripts assume that
+1. `symchk` is installed at the default location (`C:\Program Files (x86)\Windows Kits\10\Debuggers\x64\symchk.exe`)
+2. The `SYMSTORE_PATH` environment variable is set to the path of the symbol store, i.e. one managed by visual studio.
+3. The `SYMCACHE_PATH` environment variable is set to the path of the symcache folder, for unmanaged symbols.

 # symcache2executables.py
 This script will search for all executables matching the symbol files in the symcache folder, then write the results to a file.